Molly McNearney: Biography

+McNearney grew up in Missouri.
+She was raised Catholic.
+She attended the St. Clare of Assisi elementary school in Ellisville near Chesterfield.
+She later attended St. Joseph's Academy for high school.
+She attended the University of Kansas.
+After graduating, she moved to Chicago and joined The Second City.

 In 2004, McNearney started working on Jimmy Kimmel Live! as a writer's assistant.
 In 2008, she became the show's co-head writer.

 McNearney and Kimmel married on July 13, 2013, in Ojai, California.
 They have a son and a daughter.

-Their second child, William "Billy" John, was born on April 21, 2017.
+Their second child was born on April 21, 2017.
 He was born with a rare congenital heart defect, tetralogy of Fallot (TOF) with pulmonary atresia, which was first detected when he had a purplish appearance at three hours after birth.
 He underwent successful surgery at three days of age.
 The first guests Kimmel had when his show returned following their son's birth were cardiac surgeon Mehmet Oz, who explained the condition, and snowboarder Shaun White, who was born with TOF.

 In November 2022, before the 2022 United States midterm elections, McNearney spoke during the show's monologue "urging people to vote for candidates that support abortion rights."

 In 2025, McNearney won a Gracie Award for her work on Jimmy Kimmel Live!